 Usually, individuals may only file an appeal with the next higher court in the same system in which the case originated.
 For example, if persons want to file an appeal from a decision in a state trial court, normally they may file their appeals only to the state intermediate appellate court.
 The party who loses on appeal may next appeal to the next higher court in the system, usually the state supreme court.
 The state's highest court is almost always the final word on matters of that state's law.

 Surprisingly, many appeals can be very inexpensive.
 If the appeal is focused on only one clearly defined issue of law, and all sides have prepared good briefs, it may cost very little to appeal.
 On the other hand, appeals such as claims that the verdict was against the weight of the evidence typically require both the printing of the entire trial record and extensive analysis and briefing.
 Such appeals are relatively expensive as they can require large amounts of lawyers' time.
 Additionally, they often turn out to be less successful.

 If you're facing criminal charges, it doesn't hurt to look ahead at the possibility of appealing a conviction.
 After all, you want to understand what that would entail in your case and how much it might cost.
 In many situations, you could have one attorney representing you at trial and another on appeal as some attorneys specialize in criminal appeals.
-Contact a defense attorney today for more information and for a free review of the facts of your case.
+Contact a defense attorney today for more information.